PATRIK-RCOS/PATRIK/Research/Housing-Jonathan/housing_external.md

 ## Materials
-Housing will be heavily based on design of the Xiegu G90 HF transceiver
+Housing will be heavily based on design of the Xiegu G90 HF transceiver and the T41-EP SDT

-- Considerations
+### Considerations
     - Want it to look clean, cleaner than 3d print PLA
     - Should be shock and vibration resisatnt
 	- Durable material, EMI shielding